mayurbhambhani/book-notes/Why We Sleep.md

 - Them not getting enough sleep contributes to the ageing.
 - As we go to late 20s and 30s, a decline in deep sleep is observed, both in quantity and quality.
 - By the age of 70 we loose 80% of the sleep our young minds enjoyed.
-- Sleeping pills are not a goos solution.
+- Sleeping pills are not a good solution.
 - The older we get the more our sleep is fragmented, and hence the quality of sleep is not that great.
 - Elders should also take care while going to bathrooms during the night due to fragmented sleep and bladder problems.
 The mind is not completely efficient and is groggy when they wake up during the night and thus they run a risk of falling down.
 They should always turn on the lights and give their brain a chance to collect itself before getting up from the bed.
 They should sleep by a nightime light.
 Have motion sensed light in the bathroom if possible.
 They should remove obstacles and rugs on their way from bed to the bathroom and there should be a phone by their bed for emergencies.
 - Another issue with sleep in old age is that of circadian rythm.
 This change asks for an earlier bed time.
 Hence evening naps are to be avoided.